Interior volume of ($1+D$) dimensional Schwarzschild black hole: ( ) dimensional Schwarzschild black hole

 where $v=t+r^*$ with $dr^*=dr/f(r)$.
 Now the maximum volume inside the horizon is defined as the value of the maximum of the volume of a $D$-dimensional surface $\Sigma$, which is a direct product of a ($D-1$)-sphere and a curve on the ($v-r$)-plane; i.e. $\Sigma=\gamma \times S^{(D-1)}$.
 According to \cite{Christodoulou:2014yia}, the maximum volume corresponds to $r=$constant surface.
 Then from (\ref{1.02}), the proper volume of this surface is given by

 Now inside the horizon the metric coefficient is given by $f(r)=(r_H/r)^{D-2}-1$ and so the integration over the angular coordinates can be done.
 Therefore the volume turns out to be

 Then the maximum volume inside the horizon will be given by the value of above integration for a particular $r$ at which the integrand is maximum.
 It is found that this value of $r$ is $r_c=r_H(\frac{D}{2(D-1)})^{\frac{1}{D-2}}$.
+One can check that for $D=3$ its value matches with the earlier analysis \cite{Christodoulou:2014yia}, done for usual ($1+3$) dimensional case.
 Substituting this in (\ref{1.0.5}) we obtain the maximum volume inside the horizon as

-Note that in the above the $r_H$ term can not be kept outside the integration as $r_H$ can change with the advanced time $v$.
+Note that in the above the $r_H$ term can not be kept outside the integration as $r_H$ can change with the advanced time $v$ if we consider the Hawking radiation.
 In the below we shall consider the Hawking evaporation of the black hole, in which case the mass is changing with $v$.
-Substituting the value of $r_H$ in terms of mass $M$, one obtains the variation of the CR volume with respect to the Eddington-Frinkelstein time as